MarsX-dev/seobot-nextjs-blog/README.md

 This project incorporates the SEObot Blog API Client Library.
 For more details and to install the npm package, visit [seobot on npmjs](https://www.npmjs.com/package/seobot).

-## Postman API Workspace

-To test the SEObot Blog API, you can use our [Postman API Workspace](https://www.postman.com/seobotai/workspace/seobotai-com/overview).
-This workspace includes pre-configured requests for the API.

 ## Editing the Blog Design

 You can begin customizing your blog design by editing the files under the `app/blog/` route.
 Your changes will be automatically reflected in the app thanks to Next.js's hot reloading feature.